-During the year in review, the Competition Authority announced two draft guidelines for public consultation: the Draft Guidelines on Horizontal Mergers and Acquisitions ('the Draft Horizontal Guidelines') and the Draft Guidelines on Non-horizontal Mergers and Acquisitions ('the Draft Non-horizontal Guidelines') (collectively, 'the Draft Guidelines').
-The Draft Guidelines are in line with EU competition law regulations and seek to retain harmony between EU and Turkish competition law instruments.
+In 2013, the Competition Authority issued three new guidelines: the Horizontal Guidelines, the Non-horizontal Guidelines and the Guidelines on the Concept of Control.
+They are all in line with EU competition law regulations and seek to retain harmony between EU and Turkish competition law instruments.

 The Competition Authority also very recently enacted substantial revisions in the 'privatisation communiqué'.
-The new Communiqué No. 2013/2 replaces the old Communiqué No. 1998/4 on the procedures and principles to be pursued in prenotifications and authorisations to be filed with the Competition Authority in order for acquisitions via privatisation to become legally valid.
+Communiqué No. 2013/2 replaced Communiqué No. 1998/4 on the procedures and principles to be pursued in pre-notifications and authorisations to be filed with the Competition Authority in order for acquisitions via privatisation to become legally valid.

-The new regulation brings about several changes in terms of both procedure and substance.
-Most importantly, it eliminates the market share threshold altogether and increases the turnover threshold.
+The new regulation brought about several changes in terms of both procedure and substance.
+Most importantly, it eliminated the market share threshold altogether and increased the turnover threshold.
 A new feature of Communiqué No. 2013/2 is that the Competition Board's opinions on privatisation deals are valid for a period of three years.